capgp2/VacationVibe/README.md

 This is the starting `codebase` that will be used for the capstone group 2 project.

 For the attached readme check here [README-OLD](../docs/README-OLD.md)

+## Acknowledgements

+We would like to express our gratitude to [junaidsaleem10144/VacationVibe](https://github.com/junaidsaleem10144/VacationVibe) for the following resources and libraries that have been instrumental in the development of this project.